Ilanevazno/Slider/README.md

 # SliderPlugin

-Homework by fullstack development.
+Homework for fullstack development.
 Here we make JQuery plugin called as "slider".

 ## Here we use